 Another important step is research — researching your industry and your competitors is an important task if you want to create something that stands out amongst the noise.
 The goal here is to get an idea of the current landscape in your industry — what are the trends and themes — what’s working, what’s not.
 Taking note of this and applying this to your current logo may help you utilise what is already performing and kick start the design process.

 From here, comes the brainstorming and ideation phase.
 Start by creating mind maps and looking for keywords that can serve as a starter for developing logo design concepts.
-I usually start with the brand values and keep extrapolating until I find three keywords that are inspiring and reflect the values — the more descriptive the better (this blog post on building a brand can help you).
+I usually start with the brand values and keep extrapolating until I find three keywords that are inspiring and reflect the values — the more descriptive the better.
 Once I’ve decided on my three keywords I would then create some mood boards around them to help keep my sketching focused.

 At this point, it’s also important to consider typography if you think your logo will need to include type.
 Font choice is important and can really evoke your brand values.
 Serif fonts (with the little feet) tend to feel more traditional and established whereas serifs are more modern.